 Fitness equipment makers have very different approaches to this, and even if they mention something like a lifetime warranty, this is likely a limited warranty.

 Most wear and tear won’t be included, and it’s more down to equipment failing under normal use and weight loads.

 Are Smith Machines as Good as Free Weights?

 Yes, some Smith machines are as good as free weights, depending on their design.
 We’ve tested out quite a few that allow for a standard feel and movement, allowing you to add your standard plates to a barbell.

 Can You Build Muscle on a Smith Machine?

-Yes, you can build muscle on a basic Smith machine as most of these devices will allow for heavy weight lifting and a full-body workout routine.
-It’s more down to how you use the Smith machine, but significantly bulking up is possible for the average person.
+Yes, you can build muscle on a basic Smith machine, as most of these devices will allow for heavy weight lifting and a full-body workout routine.
+Results will still depend on how you use the Smith machine, but significantly bulking up is possible for the average person.

 What Are Smith Machines Good For?